 Here are my "lovely" cookies.
 Yes, I made pink manatees and red hearts for Valentine's Day.
 Finally, a use for the manatee cookie cutter I bought!
-Paul works with a group of geeky dudes and I thought they would like them.
+My husband works with a group of geeky dudes and I thought they would like them.
 He asked that the cookies be made a little more manly, but how much manlier could they be?
 "Manatee" already has "man" in it!
 I'm considering adding tiny bow ties- that would make them manlier, right?

 Sugar Cookie Cutouts

 3/4 C sugar

 1/2 t lemon extract

 1 1/2 t baking powder